andreblanke/mod-archetype/src/main/resources/archetype-resources/README.md

 Mods based upon this template make use of the fact that Mojang released official obfuscation mappings which, if we are careful, allows us to write mod loader-agnostic code that targets both Fabric and Forge in the `common` module.

-## About the template

-### Tweaking

-#### Removal of Kotlin

-While the template is meant to be used primarily with Kotlin it can be changed to support only  Java relatively easy if more minimal build scripts are preferred.
-The following steps would need to be taken:

-1. Convert the Kotlin stub classes to Java and move them into the `java` source root
-2. Edit `build.gradle.kts` files
-    - Remove Kotlin Gradle plugin application at the top of each file
-    - Root build script:
-        - Remove `KotlinCompile` task configuration inside the `subprojects` block
-    - Submodule build scripts:
-        - Remove additional Kotlin source sets
-3. Fabric-specific:
-    - Remove `fabric-language-kotlin` dependency from `build.gradle.kts` and `fabric.mod.json`
-4. Forge-specific:
-    - Remove KotlinForForge dependency along with its repository from `build.gradle.kts`
-    - Tweak `mods.toml` to restore original `javafml` `modLoader` and `loaderVersion` settings

 ## Troubleshooting

 ### IntelliJ IDEA shows problems regarding `fabric.mod.json` or `mods.toml`